mckinsey/vizro/vizro-core/docs/pages/user_guides/run.md

 ??? info "Debugging and Re-loading"

+    #### Reloading the dashboard

+    Code reloading and hot reloading do not work from a Jupyter notebook, even if Dash Dev Tools debug mode is enabled.
+    You must restart the entire Jupyter kernel to reload the dashboard and reflect changes in the dashboard configuration.

     #### Debugging

-    Dash dev tools debug mode is turned off by default in Vizro apps.
-Dash dev tools debug mode can be turned on by using `debug=True` in the `run()` method, eg.
+    Dash dev tools debug mode is turned on as described above, by using `debug=True` in the `run()` method.

     `Vizro().build(dashboard).run(debug=True)`

-    (Note: this is the equivalent of enabling Dash dev tools via the `app.run()` method as described in [Dash documentation](https://dash.plotly.com/devtools)).
+    (Note: this is the equivalent of enabling Dash Dev Tools via the `app.run()` method as described in the [Dash documentation](https://dash.plotly.com/devtools)).
-    Code reloading and hot reloading does not work from a Jupyter notebook, even if Dash dev tools debug mode is enabled

-    In additon, some errors generated at run time can also be viewed via the browser console (for example in `Chrome` see `View > Developer > Developer Tools > Console`)
+    In addition, some errors generated at run time can also be viewed via the browser console (for example in `Chrome` see `View > Developer > Developer Tools > Console`).

-    #### Re-loading the dashboard

-    When reloading the dashboard to reflect changes in the dashboard configuration in Jupyter, the entire Jupyter kernel must currently be re-started and re-run

 ## Gunicorn
 !!!warning "In production"